Nikon Df vs Panasonic GH5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Df and Panasonic Lumix DC-GH5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Df does not offer wifi capability.
+In contrast, the Df does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the Df and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the Df does not have a direct predecessor.
+Both the Df and the GH5 have been discontinued, but can regularly be found used on eBay.
+The GH5 was replaced by the Panasonic GH5 II, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.